k0001/exinst/exinst/README.md

 looked up at runtime.

-Notice that `Some1` itself doesn't have any requirements about `Dict1`, it's the various instances for `Some1` who rely on `Dict1`.
+Notice that `Some1` itself doesn't have any requirements about `Dict1`, it's the various instances for `Some1` who rely on `Dict1`. `Dict1` has nothing to do with `Some1`, nor with the choice of `f` nor with the choice of `c`; it is only related to the singleton type used as a type-index for `f`.

 As of this writing, we can find some ready-made instances for `Some1`, `Some2`, `Some3` and `Some4` in the following modules, which you need to import so as to bring to scope the desired instances at their usage site:

 * Package `exinst`, module `Exinst.Instances.Base`: Instances for various type-classes found in the `base` package: `Eq`, `Ord`, `Show`.